seffixo/CSV-Formatter-Tool/README.md

 ## Features
 - Reads a CSV file from a specified input directory.
-- Filter the Dataframe to include specified columns.
+- Filters the Dataframe to include specified columns.
-- Format the `Timestamp` column into one of three formats:
+- Formats the `Timestamp` column into one of three formats:
 	- **standard**: removes the date from `Timestamp`
 	- **seconds**: removes the date and milliseconds
 	- **minutes**: removes the date, milliseconds and seconds